wen-biao/OM-HiC-scaffolding/README.md

 A workflow for correcting and scaffolding long-read(such as PacBio, nanopore) assemblies using optical mapping, Dovetail Hi-C and illumina mate-pair data.
 Scripts were used in our manuscript.

+## filter raw PacBio reads using SMRTAnalysis

+## run PacBio assembly using Falcon and PBcR, respectively

+## do assembly polishing using filtered PacBio reads by QUIVER

+## map illumina whole genome shotgun sequencing reads to the assemblies, call SNPs and InDels, and further correct the assemblies

 ## intergrated Optical map scaffolding
 step 1:
 step 2: